 #2 What shots/vaccines will the puppy already have?
 1 distemper/Parvo booster.
 They will need 4 Distemper/Parvo shots before 16 weeks old to have good immunity.
 The vaccines need to be spaced 4 weeks apart.
 Your vet will know how to schedule the vaccines according to the AVMA.

 #3 Will the puppies already be de-wormed? yes 1 time.
 Your vet may chose to give another dose.

 #4 What size of collar or harness will my puppy be wear when going home?
 Adjustable XXsmall, or 12"-18" chest harness size.

 #5 How much has my puppy been eating daily?
 I will not know an exact amount because I graze feed all my puppies together in one big bowl.
+We monitor their weights to know they are getting enough food.
 I recommend taking the recommended daily amount and placing that in a bowl.
 Place it down in the morning and if that amount is still available at the end of the day, you know your puppy is not eating as much as is recommended.

 If you feed 2-3 times a day by removing the food bowl after each feeding, I would measure out the recommended amount for the day, place it in the bowl and each time you place the bowl in the pen, use the left overs in the bowl from the previous feeding.
 By the end of the day, if there is not enough food or too much left over, you will have a way of telling how much food your puppy is eating.

 #6 What treats do I feed the puppies?
 I probably will not have been filling up their tummies with treats as they need their nourishment to grow.
 Any of the treats below will be good potentials.
 You will just need to find something that is soft, that they really like to work for to receive, and small enough to not fill up on empty calories as they might be getting quiet a few when being rewarded.
 They sometimes can be full of extra fat and calories that can cause diarrhea.